Sweden Democrats: Entering mainstream politics (2018–2022)

-In early 2018, the far-right Alternative for Sweden was founded by members of the Sweden Democratic Youth, who were collectively expelled from the Sweden Democrats in 2015.
+In early 2018, the far-right Alternative for Sweden (AfS) was founded by members of the Sweden Democratic Youth, who were collectively expelled from the Sweden Democrats in 2015.
 Three Sweden Democrat members of the Riksdag – Olle Felten, Jeff Ahl and former leader Mikael Jansson – subsequently defected to the party.
+Senior Sweden Democrats spokespeople such as Henrik Vinge were critical of the AfS and described it as containing people who were too extreme for SD.

 On 2 July 2018, the two Sweden Democrats MEPs left the EFDD group and moved to the European Conservatives and Reformists Group.

 In the 2018 Swedish general election, the SD increased its support to 17.5% of the vote, though it did not grow as much as most polls had predicted.
 According to Emily Schultheis of Foreign Policy, the SD won an ideological victory, as it "effectively set the terms for debate" and forced its rivals to adopt immigration policies similar to its own, and other reporters made similar observations.
 The SD performed particularly well in Skåne County, having the highest number of voters in 21 out of the county's 33 municipalities.
 An SVT analysis of the results found that at least 22 seats in 17 city councils would be empty as the Sweden Democrats won more seats than the number of candidates it had.
 The party also received its first mayor, in Hörby Municipality.